 This is an affront to our freedom as Americans: Not only would this "ghastly" plan be a frightening invasion of privacy, says Alex Nowarsteh in Fox News, it "would treat every American like a criminal by requiring them to enter their most intimate and personal data into a government database."
-This is a "naked government power grab," and it must be stopped."5 reasons why America should steer clear of a national ID card"
+This is a "naked government power grab," and it must be stopped.

 Issuing every American an ID card would be wasteful: Instituting the national ID cards now, says Megan Carpentier in Washington Examiner, would add "hundreds of millions of dollars" to the federal debt, and impose painful costs on employers.
 All that just to keep "less than 4 percent of the total population of the United States from accessing the job market.
-Apparently, cost-benefit analyses aren’t the rage on Capitol Hill these days.""The government would like to see your papers, please"
+Apparently, cost-benefit analyses aren’t the rage on Capitol Hill these days."

 It won't pass, anyway: Privacy advocates aren't the only ones who don't want this bill to pass, says Jack Cafferty in CNN.
 The aim of worker ID cards is to make it harder for employers to hire illegal immigrants.
-"If you think the corporations that make huge profits on the backs of an illegal alien workforce are going to let something like that get through, think again.""Are worker ID cards a good idea?"
+"If you think the corporations that make huge profits on the backs of an illegal alien workforce are going to let something like that get through, think again."